Learn how to fill tall planters without spending a ton of cash on dirt or making them too heavy.

 - Place wood in pot.

-- Add gravel in the bottom to add weight.
+- Add gravel in the bottom to weight down the planter.
 We’ve found that these planters are top heavy and will fall over, so adding the gravel to the bottom helps.

 - Place plant on top.
 So easy!
 Now if it dies, you can just replace it with another cheap plant!